byui-cse/cse212-csharp/docs/lesson08/prepare.md

 ## Recursion
 ### Recursive Function Calls

-Usually when we write functions, we design them so they call different functions. **Recursion** is a technique where a function calls itself.
+Usually when we write functions, we design them, so they call different functions. **Recursion** is a technique where a function calls itself.
 For example, consider the following code:

 ```csharp
 public void SayHello() {